Child & Adolescent Rehabilitation & Empowerment Services

 During the school year, CARES operates Monday through Thursday from 3:15pm until 5:15pm.
 Your child will attend group rehab 1-2x per week (i.e. Monday/Wednesday or Tuesday/Thursday).
 Your child may also meet with the MHRS on a weekly or bi-weekly basis (depending on their level of need) to build a relationship, develop trust, and work on their therapeutic goals individually.

 During the summer or on major holidays where Tapestry is open, CARES operates from 12:30pm until 2:30pm.

 Tapestry understands that all families have different schedules with work, home life, etc. If a family is not able to transport a child to or from CARES groups, Tapestry staff members may be available to provide transportation.
 Families will work with their child’s therapist to determine eligibility for transportation support services.
-Once the need is established, transportation will be arranged by Tapestry’s Logistics Coordinator, Beth Thomas, (707)463-3300 x 108.
+Once the need is established, transportation will be arranged by Tapestry’s Logistics Coordinator, Kim Hudson, (707) 463-3300 x 108.

 If you have any questions about Tapestry CARES, please talk with your child’s treating therapist or contact Clinical Coordinator, Tony Christensen, LMFT, at (707) 463-3300 x 125.